Our highly qualified board are responsible for developing strategic directions and plans for Age UK Hertfordshire, and overseeing implementation

 John joined as a trustee early in 2017 and brings with him a wide range of experience from the charity sector, including fundraising, volunteering and retail.
 He worked for Barnardo's for approaching 30 years in a variety of roles including Deputy Director for Volunteering.
 John has been involved in a number of charity organisations; he was Vice Chair of the National Network of Volunteer Involving Agencies, Chair of The Stock & Recycling Group of The Charity Retail Association, and he also chaired the Advisory Group for Modernising Volunteering.

-He is currently Lay Pastor and Senior Steward of Watton at the Stone Methodist Church with pastoral and organisational responsibilities.
+He is currently Lay Pastor of Watton at the Stone Methodist Church with pastoral and organisational responsibilities.

 A family man with two married daughters and three grandaughters, John is keen to use his past charity experience to support and help to develop the work of Age UK Hertfordshire.

 Paul joined Age UK Hertfordshire as a trustee having previously been with Age UK Dacorum, also as a trustee for three years, before it merged with AUK Herts.